 Whereas

-(1) This document by Finnish, Estonian and Latvian Transmission System Operators of Baltic Capacity Calculation Region (hereafter referred to as “Baltic CCR”) as defined in accordance with Article 15 of Commission Regulation (EU) 2015/1222 establishing a guideline on Capacity Allocation and Congestion Management (hereafter referred to as the “CACM Regulation”) describes a common Methodology for Splitting Long-Term Cross-Zonal Capacity (hereafter referred to as the “LTCS”) in accordance with Article 16 of the Commission Regulation 2016/1719 (hereafter referred to as the “FCA Regulation).
+(1) This document by Finnish, Estonian and Latvian Transmission System Operators of Baltic Capacity Calculation Region (hereafter referred to as “Baltic CCR”) as defined in accordance with Article 15 of Commission Regulation (EU) 2015/1222 establishing a guideline on Capacity Allocation and Congestion Management (hereafter referred to as the “CACM Regulation”) describes a common Amendment of the Methodology for Splitting Long-Term Cross-Zonal Capacity (hereafter referred to as the “LTCS”) in accordance with Article 16 of the Commission Regulation 2016/1719 (hereafter referred to as the “FCA Regulation).

 (2) This LTCS takes into account the general principles, goals and other methodologies set in the FCA Regulation, CACM Regulation, Commission Regulation (EU) 2017/1485 of 2 August 2017 establishing a Guideline on Electricity Transmission System Operation (hereafter referred to as "SO Regulation"), and Regulation 2019/943 of the European Parliament and of the Council of 5 June 2019 on the internal market for electricity (hereafter referred to as “Regulation No 2019/943”).